marcoagostinelli/eCommerceProject/User_Guide.md

-# User Guide – Marketplace web application
+# User Guide â€“ Marketplace web application

 ### Feature 1: List products for sale as Seller

 Step 1.
 You must be logged in as a seller

 Step 2.
-From the main page you select “My Products”
+From the main page you select â€œMy Productsâ€

 Step 3.
-Then Select “Create Product”
+Then Select â€œCreate Productâ€

 Step 4.
 Input all details for the product (Product image is not mandatory)

 Step 5.
-Select “Confirm”
+Select â€œConfirmâ€

 Your product is now visible on the main page below its category.